freedomofpress/securedrop-docs/docs/backup_and_restore.rst

    ./securedrop-admin backup

-The backup action will display itemized progress as the backup is created.
+The backup command will display updates on its progress as the backup is created.
 Run time will vary depending on connectivity and the number of submissions saved on the *Application Server*.

-When the backup action is complete, the backup will be stored as a compressed archive in ``install_files/ansible-base``.
-The filename will begin ``sd-backup`` followed by a timestamp of when the backup was initiated, and end with ``.tar.gz``.
-You can find the full path to the backup archive in the output of backup action.
+When the backup action is complete, the backup will be stored as a compressed archive in ``~/Persistent/securedrop/install_files/ansible-base``.
+The filename will begin ``sd-backup``, followed by a timestamp of when the backup was initiated, and ending with ``.tar.gz``.
+You can find the full path to the backup archive in the output of the backup command.

 .. warning:: The backup file contains sensitive information!
 It should only
              be stored on the *Admin Workstation*, or on a